KristinaGol/Capstone-Project-DataCVPro/Stakeholder_Meeting_1.md

   * do usernames reflect professional interests & diversity?
   * how can the use of specific usernames be beneficial in the application process?

-The goal is to develop a service (**'Data CV Pro'**) that helps applicants optimize their CVs for a Data Analyst/ Data Scientist position
+The goal is to develop a service (**'Data CV Pro'**) that helps applicants prepare for a Data Analyst/ Data Scientist position and use personal branding to optimize their CV.